aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 An alien of some sort will be appearing to you shortly.
+> 🥠 Because of your melodic nature, the moonlight never misses an appointment.

-Last update: Wed Jul 10 05:07:23 2024
+Last update: Thu Jul 11 05:07:36 2024

 ### Let's play! 🎮